ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 - A resolution time delay has passed after which other answers have not been received

+Positive answers can be addresses received either from AAAA or A records, or address hints received directly in SVCB/HTTPS records.

+Negative answers are exclusively responses to AAAA or A records that contain no addresses (with or without an error like NXDOMAIN).
-If all answers come back with negative answers (no addresses), the connection establishment will fail or need to wait until other answers are received.
+If all answers come back with negative answers, the connection establishment will fail or need to wait until other answers are received.